sjyn/LahTech/cheatsheets/cup.md

 sure you choose `all files` from the dropdown menu below the name where it says `text file`.
 If you do now, you cannot compile the file correctly.

+Before continuing, open up Cygwin and type `cd` followed by a space.
+In your file explorer, simply drag the folder containing your C file into the Terminal window.
+Now press enter in Cygwin, and you will be in the correct directory for your C program.

 ### A Simple C Program

 You can now open up `test.c`, and type